-Pursuant to Article 43a of Codified Law 2190/20, as in force and currently applicable based on article 150 of Law 4548/2018, we submit to your General Assembly this Management Report of the Board of Directors and the attached financial statements of FRAPORT REGIONAL AIRPORTS OF GREECE "B" S.A. (hereinafter "Fraport Greece B" or "Company") which were prepared in line with the International Financial Reporting Standards (IFRSs) for the year which ended on 31 December 2018, and kindly request that you approve them.
+Pursuant to article 150(1) of Law 4548/2018, we submit to your General Meeting this Management Report of the Board of Directors and the attached financial statements of FRAPORT REGIONAL AIRPORTS OF GREECE "B" S.A. (hereinafter "Fraport Greece B" or "Company") which were prepared in line with the International Financial Reporting Standards (IFRSs) for the year which ended on 31 December 2019, and kindly request that you approve them.